Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 The Docker images were designed to support running the Playbook and testing it.
 But the changes, setups and patches could be a good starting point if you wanted to make your own Docker containers that could run in production.
 You can take a look at `the Docker files for CI <https://github.com/Kwpolska/ansible-nginx-uwsgi/tree/master/ci>`_ The images support all 5 distros using their base images, but you could probably use Alpine images, or the ``python`` docker images; be careful not to mix Python versions in the latter case.

 That said, I still prefer to run without Docker, directly on the system.
 Less resources wasted and less indirection.
 Which is why this guide does it the traditional way.

-.. [#] This reflink gives you $10 in credit, which is enough to run a server for up to two months without paying a thing.
-I earn $15.
-.. [#] For the cheapest plan.
-If you’re in the EU (and thus have to pay VAT), or want DO to handle your backups, it will cost you a little more.
-.. [#] This app does not use templates, but you should in any real project.
-This app is meant to be as simple as possible.

 .. role:: raw-role(raw)
    :format: html